Chevelle (band)

 Chevelle is an American rock band formed in Grayslake, Illinois, in 1995.
 The band was originally composed of two brothers, Pete Loeffler (lead vocals and guitar) and Sam Loeffler (drums and percussion), along with Matt Scott (bass and backing vocals).
 Scott was replaced by Sam and Pete's brother, Joe Loeffler, in 1996.
 When Joe left the band in 2005, Geno Lenardo subbed in as the touring bassist until he was replaced by Pete and Sam's brother-in-law, Dean Bernardini.
 Bernardini departed from the band in 2019, and in 2021, Kemble Walters joined the band as a touring bassist.

 The band's first studio album, Point #1, was released on a small record label called Squint Entertainment.
 Chevelle's second album, Wonder What's Next (2002), was certified double platinum by the RIAA after a debut at No. 14 on the United States albums chart, Billboard 200.
 This Type of Thinking (Could Do Us In) (2004), the band's third album debuted at No. 8 and has been certified platinum.
-Chevelle has since released six more albums: Vena Sera (2007), Sci-Fi Crimes (2009), Hats Off to the Bull (2011), La Gárgola (2014), The North Corridor (2016), and their latest NIRATIAS (2021).
+Chevelle has since released seven more albums: Vena Sera (2007), Sci-Fi Crimes (2009), Hats Off to the Bull (2011), La Gárgola (2014), The North Corridor (2016), NIRATIAS (2021), and Bright as Blasphemy (2025).
 Other releases from Chevelle include two live albums, two DVDs, and two compilation albums.
-As of 2022 the band has sold over 6 million records.
+As of 2022, the band has sold over 6 million records.